Section 2: Novelty

-If an applicant wishes an earlier disclosure to be regarded as not forming part of the state of the art, the onus is on him to make out a sufficient prima facie case (on the basis of an affidavit or other evidence if necessary) that one of the conditions specified in s.2(4) is satisfied.
+If an applicant wishes an earlier disclosure to be regarded as not forming part of the state of the art, the onus is on them to make out a sufficient prima facie case (on the basis of an affidavit or other evidence if necessary) that one of the conditions specified in s.2(4) is satisfied.
 Moreover the disclosure can be disregarded only if it occurred after a date six months before the filing date (not the priority date) of the application; thus for example, while the protection of this subsection would apply to an application made within six months of display at an international exhibition, it would not apply to a subsequent application claiming priority from that application and filed more than six months after the display.
 For the purpose of s.2(3), s.2(4) provides for the disregarding of disclosure in patent applications published not only during the six months before the filing date but also on or after the filing date (but of earlier priority than the application in suit).

 Unlawful obtaining: Breach of confidence

-An allegation that an earlier disclosure was made as a result of unlawful obtaining or breach of confidence must be fully particularised, and the examiner should disregard the disclosure only if he is convinced by the applicant’s submissions that, on the balance of probabilities, s.2(4) applies.
-It may be necessary to ask the applicant to clarify or substantiate his allegation, for example by filing evidence or a statutory declaration.
-If the applicant is either unable or unwilling to substantiate his allegation, he should be informed that the objection based on the earlier disclosure is still outstanding and a hearing should be offered.
-Any person desiring an actual determination of his entitlement may make a reference under section 8 or 37.
+An allegation that an earlier disclosure was made as a result of unlawful obtaining or breach of confidence must be fully particularised, and the examiner should disregard the disclosure only if they are convinced by the applicant’s submissions that, on the balance of probabilities, s.2(4) applies.
+It may be necessary to ask the applicant to clarify or substantiate their allegation, for example by filing evidence or a statutory declaration.
+If the applicant is either unable or unwilling to substantiate their allegation, they should be informed that the objection based on the earlier disclosure is still outstanding and a hearing should be offered.
+Any person desiring an actual determination of their entitlement may make a reference under section 8 or 37.
 An obligation of confidence may exist where there is no formal contract between the parties.
 Guidance as to what constitutes a breach of confidence was set out by Megarry J in Coco v A N Clark (Engineers) Ltd RPC 41 and was followed by the Hearing officer in Threeway Pressings Ltd’s Application RPC 129 BL O/124/12.
 For a breach of confidence to have taken place the information must be of a confidential nature, the information must have been imparted in circumstances importing an obligation of confidence and there must be an unauthorised use or disclosure of information relating to the invention to the detriment of the inventor.

 s.118(1) is also relevant

 Any communication on this subject will be open to public inspection.
-If the applicant requests under r.53 that the communication be treated as confidential, he should be informed that such treatment would not be justified, having regard to the interests of third parties and that, unless the allegation is withdrawn within one month the communication will be placed on the open file; a hearing may be offered on this point.
+If the applicant requests under r.53 that the communication be treated as confidential, they should be informed that such treatment would not be justified, having regard to the interests of third parties and that, unless the allegation is withdrawn within one month the communication will be placed on the open file; a hearing may be offered on this point.

 r.5 r.67 is also relevant

-If an applicant wishes disclosure by, or in consequence of, display of the invention at an international exhibition to be regarded as not forming part of the state of the art he must, at the time of filing the application, inform the comptroller in writing of the display.
-He must also, within four months of the date of filing the application, file a certificate issued by the authority responsible for the international exhibition and a statement, duly authenticated by that authority, identifying the invention as being the invention displayed at the exhibition.
+If an applicant wishes disclosure by, or in consequence of, display of the invention at an international exhibition to be regarded as not forming part of the state of the art they must, at the time of filing the application, inform the comptroller in writing of the display.
+They must also, within four months of the date of filing the application, file a certificate issued by the authority responsible for the international exhibition and a statement, duly authenticated by that authority, identifying the invention as being the invention displayed at the exhibition.
 The certificate must also state the opening date of the exhibition or if later, the date on which the invention was first displayed.
 For the requirements in the case of an international application for a patent (UK), see 89A.12

 s.130(1), s.130(2) and r.5(6) is also relevant